This is a news article for MrPAFootball. In this section you will be able to find up to date information about the award

 Fans, Media & Coaches To Vote

-(Harrisburg, PA)- Wayde D. Marsico President/CEO of SportsRecruiters.com announced they will sponsor the fourth annual Mr. Pennsylvania football awards in February 2014 after last year's immense success.
-The awards will be presented in February to the best high school football players in Pennsylvania.
+(Harrisburg, PA)- Wayde D. Marsico President/CEO of SportsRecruiters.com announced they will sponsor the fourth annual Mr. Pennsylvania football awards on Saturday, February 8, 2014 after last year's immense success.
+The awards will be presented on February 8th to the best high school football players in Pennsylvania.
 There will be two awards presented; one for the Small School Mr. Pennsylvania, which will consist of class A and AA players, and one for the Big School Mr. Pennsylvania, which will consist of class AAA and AAAA players.
 The players will be chosen by football fans, sportswriters/ sportscasters, and coaches from around the state.
 Fans will be able to nominate and vote for their favorite players, and the media panel from major media markets as well as coaches from across the state will be nominating and voting for the outstanding players.
 The fans, the media, and the coaches will each represent 1/3 of the vote.

 The nomination process is open to all high school football players in Pennsylvania.
 Players will be nominated by fans, media, and coaches via web site voting.
 The results will be listed on the web site with their votes being displayed and tabulated.
 A portion of the proceeds are being donated to Vickie’s Angel Walk.
 The charity will be listed on MRPAFOOTBALL.com, along with the directions for the Tremendous Twenty and the time line listed below.
 The deadline for the nominations will be December 6th, 2013.
 MRPAFOOTBALL.com will provide voting rules and publish the results after each time line listed below.
 The following will be the selection process time line: